mrkmg/node-docker-test/README.md

 ### Other Notes

 - During setup, ndt will pre-download the versions specified during setup.
-You can re-run setup at any time to update the image to contain the version specified at any time.
-It is recommended to re-run setup whenever there are new versions which match your config to prevent having to redownload nodejs everytime your run your tests.
+You can re-run setup at any time to update the image to contain the versions specified at any time.
+It is recommended to re-run setup whenever there are new versions which match your config to prevent having to redownload nodejs every time your run your tests.
 - ndt uses `debian:stable` as the base image.
 - ndt just calls the docker command.
 You must be able to use docker as a user in order to use ndt.
 Please see your distribution for details on how to use docker.
 - each command in `setupCommand` and `command` will be joined with the "&&" operator.
 Therefor if any command fails, the setup or test is stopped.